minshi123/gitlab/doc/user/project/web_ide/index.md

 Because the Web IDE is based on the [Monaco Editor](https://microsoft.github.io/monaco-editor/), you can find a more complete list of supported languages in the [Monaco languages](https://github.com/Microsoft/monaco-languages) repository.
-Under the hood, Monaco uses [Monarch library](https://microsoft.github.io/monaco-editor/monarch.html) for syntax highlighting.
+Under the hood, Monaco uses the [Monarch](https://microsoft.github.io/monaco-editor/monarch.html) library for syntax highlighting.

 If you are missing syntax highlighting support for any language, you can [contribute to GitLab](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/ide/lib/languages/README.md) to add support.